Abortion in South Sudan: History

 During the Second Sudanese Civil War, the Sudan People's Liberation Army (SPLA) supported pro-natalist policies as part of its nation-building and war effort.
 The SPLA's encouragement of high birth rates led to wartime rape in the 1980s and 1990s; this contributed to a high abortion rate, estimated to be 35% in 1999.
 After the war, the Sudan People's Liberation Movement—the ruling political party, formed from the SPLA—emphasized population growth, to replace the population loss from the war, as part of nation-building, thus discouraging family planning.
 Around 2005, political leaders shut down the only family planning group based in South Sudan, stating that it was funded by Sudan.

 In 2008, the autonomous government of South Sudan made its abortion law more restrictive, despite other laws becoming more liberal.
-This law permitted abortion only on the ground of risk to life, while Sudan's abortion law had the additional grounds of rape and incest.
+This law permitted abortion only on the grounds of risk to life, while Sudan's abortion law had the additional grounds of rape and incest.
 Reproductive health advocates did not voice their opposition to this law, but, beginning in 2006, they supported family planning policy development by non-governmental organizations such as MSI Reproductive Choices, Ipas, and Jhpiego.
 After independence in 2011, the policies of the new Ministry of Health were led by foreign donors and organizations such as the World Health Organization and the World Bank.
 The Ministry of Health supported international health commitments and drafted policies on reproductive health, including post-abortion care (PAC), which was seen as a topic that could be promoted as life-saving without addressing abortion itself.
 The Ministry of Health led studies on public attitudes toward family planning, finding that birth control and abortion were widely viewed as results of foreign cultural influence.
 The ministry's first family planning policy framed reproductive healthcare as something to be rebuilt after the war, thus counteracting the pro-natalist view.